maraakate/gsmaster/readme.txt

  -minimumheartbeats x - Minimum number of sucessful heartbeats that need to be
                         sent before a server will be added to the list.

- -tcpport - xxxxx causes server to bind to a particular TCP port for the GameSpy list query from clients.
+ -tcpport <port> - Causes server to bind to a particular TCP port for the
+                   GameSpy list query from clients.
 Default is 28900.
                    If you depart from this you need to communicate this to your users somehow.
-  This feature is included since this code could be modified to provide master services for other games.

  -serverlist <filename> - Adds servers from a list.
 Hostnames are supported.
   Format is <ip>,<query port>,<gamename> i.e. maraakate.org,27982,daikatana.

- -httpenable - grabs HTTP lists of QW, Q2, and Q1 from QTracker and other places.
+ -httpenable - grabs HTTP lists of QW, Q2, and Q1 from QTracker and other
+               places.

  -masterlist <filename> - Adds master servers from a list.
+Every hour
-Every hour GSMaster will ping these servers to grab their lists.
+                          GSMaster will ping these servers to grab their lists.
 Hostnames are supported.
   Format is <ip>,<query port>,<gamename> i.e. maraakate.org,27900,quakeworld.

+ -cwd <path> - Sets the current working directory.
+Useful for
+               running as a windows service or scheduled task.

+ -generateserverlist <folderpath> - Generate a server list as a text file to
+                                    the specified folder path.

+ -serverlisttimer <seconds> - Time (in seconds) to generate a server list.
+                              Use with -generateserverlist.

 ==========================
 4. Known Bugs
 ==========================
 * DJGPP port is currently broken.
 Compiles and executes fine, but only pings the last server in a large batch.
+* EncType 1 (GameSpy3D) partially supported via decoding.
+Encoding the server list back to the GameSpy3D client is not supported.

 ==========================
 5. Credits
 ==========================
 [HCI]Mara'akate - Code
 Daniel Gibson - DG_misc.h string header
-Luigi Auriemma - gsmalg.cpp for GameSpy validation algorithim (aluigi.org)
-QwazyWabbit - Original Code for Q2Master
+Luigi Auriemma - For GameSpy validation algorithms (aluigi.org) QwazyWabbit - Original Code for Q2Master
 Sezero - Portable SOCKET defines, HexenWorld query, and other small code snips ID Software - Quake 2 Info_ValueForKeys and other small helper functions